Vinay152003/OCR-and-Document-Search-Web-Application/README.md

 ## Introduction

-The goal of this project is to create a simple web application that allows users to upload a single image, process the image to extract text using OCR, and provide a basic search feature for the extracted text.
+The goal of this project is to create a simple web application that allows users to upload a single image, process the image to extract text using OCR.

 ## Environment Setup